KaiNorberg/PatchworkOS/README.md

 # PatchworkOS

 > **⚠ Warning**<br> Keep in mind that PatchworkOS is currently in a very early stage of development, and may have both known and unknown bugs.

 ![License](https://img.shields.io/badge/License-MIT-green) [![Build and Test](https://github.com/KaiNorberg/PatchworkOS/actions/workflows/test.yml/badge.svg)](https://github.com/KaiNorberg/PatchworkOS/actions/workflows/test.yml)

 **Patchwork** is a 64-bit monolithic NON-POSIX operating system for the x86_64 architecture that rigorously follows a "everything is a file" philosophy.
-Built from scratch in C it takes many ideas from Unix, Plan9, DOS and others while simplifying them and removing some fat.
+Built from scratch in C it takes many ideas from Unix, Plan9, DOS and others while simplifying them and sprinkling in some new ideas of its own.

 ## Screenshots